vujadetech/Haskell-skills/category-theory/category-theory-jokes.md

 ### Top 5 programming languages to learn in 2020
 1. Type theory
-	- No surprises here, type theory has had solid rankings on the TIOBE index since its inception in the 1920s
+	- No surprises here, type theory has had solid rankings on the TIOBE index since its inception in the 1920s.
+That sort of contradiction could have undermined every algorithm in computer science.
+Luckily there were no physical computers in the 1920s, just theoretical models, so it wasn't a big deal.
 2. Type theory
 3. Displacing
 4. Type theory
 5. Last year's first place holder theory is now in 5th place.
 Although many deride type theory as a dead theory, or at least a theory that deserves to die, type theory has tenaciously hung on.
-As type theory is part of the compositional glue that binds (pun intended) functional code together, it's been called "the duct tape of the lambda calculus."
+As type theory is part of the compositional glue that binds functional code together, it's been called "the duct tape of the lambda calculus."

 So there you have it, 5 outstanding type theory.
 Which type theory do you plan to learn next?